 The plight of red squirrels

-The Eurasian red squirrel (Sciurus vulgaris) unbeknownst to the rest of its home range countries, is actually classed as endangered in the UK.
-The red squirrel has nearly completely disappeared from most of the UK in just under 150 years, declining from around 3.5 million to just 140,000.
-They are now a protected species in the UK.
+The Eurasian red squirrel (Sciurus vulgaris) is our only native species of squirrel, but it is under threat, having nearly completely disappeared from most of the UK in just under 150 years: declining from around 3.5 million to just 140,000.

 Why do we love this species so much?

 In terms of ecological niche, the red squirrel is a key seed disperser for our native tree species such as Scots pine (Pinus sylvestris).
 They also spread mychorrizal fungi spores that are incredibly important for their symbiosis with trees.
-Red squirrels therefore play a vital role in the regeneration of coniferous woodlands which are also an important habitat for other species, such as the goshawk (Accipiter gentilis), pine marten (Martes martes) and wildcat (Felis silvestris).
+Red squirrels therefore play a vital role in the regeneration of coniferous woodlands which are also an important habitat for other species like the goshawk, pine marten and wildcat.

 What are the threats to red squirrels?

-Not only do grey squirrels outcompete reds for food and resources, they also carry the squirrel pox virus.
-This virus is highly pathogenic to reds, yet carried by greys without any impact on their health.
-Currently 61% of greys have been exposed to and may carry the virus.
-Where the virus is present, greys replace red squirrels 20 times faster than through competition alone.
+Not only do grey squirrels outcompete reds for food and resources, but they also carry the squirrel pox virus.
+This virus is fatal to reds, yet is carried by greys without any impact on their health.
+Recent studies have shown that up to 100% of grey squirrels in an area can be carrying the virus.
+Where the virus is present, greys replace red squirrels up to 20 times faster than through competition alone.

 Search for red squirrel volunteering opportunities

-You can also help the great red squirrel comeback by joining your local branch of Red Alert North West.
-The work varies from monitoring the squirrel populations to engaging with the community at local events, to helping with aspects of grey control.
-There are local group meetings every season so if you are interested in joining in and learning more, please contact us.
+You can also help the great red squirrel comeback by joining the local volunteer group dedicated to red squirrel conservation in our area: Red Alert (Lancashire & Merseyside).
+There are local group meetings every season, so if you're interested in joining in and learning more then please contact us.